-Once you have created your array, either from UEFI or from RAIDXpert2, you will not initially see your array in "This PC."
+Once you have created your array, either from UEFI or from RAIDXpert2, you will not initially see your array in "This PC" until it is initialized.
 This is expected, because even though you have created the array, you have not yet prepared the array to be used.